larrydodson/Amazon_Vine_Analysis/README.md

 # Summary

 ### Questions and Replies
-  *1. state if there is any positivity bias for reviews in the Vine program.
+  *1. State if there is any positivity bias for reviews in the Vine program.
 Use the results of your analysis to support your statement.*

+   **>**  No, there is no meaningful bias for reviews in the Vine program.
+After the two filters are applied, as described above, It is apparent that the large majority of all actual reviews are non-Vine Program reviews at 28,287 non-Vine Reviews versus only 61 Vine Program reviews.
+And, also where the Percentage of 5-Star reviews is at <1% of all Reviews and also for all 5-Star reviews.
+Therefore, any impact from Vine reviews is negligible.

-  *2. provide one additional analysis that you could do with the dataset to support your statement.*
+  *2. Provide one additional analysis that you could do with the dataset to support your statement.*

+   **>**